-The Southall et al. (2019) paper is effectively an update of the previous Southall et al. (2007) paper and provides identical thresholds to those from the National Marine Fisheries Service (NMFS) (2018) guidance for marine mammals, although it describes the marine mammal categories slightly differently.
+The Southall et al. (2019) paper is effectively an update of the previous Southall et al. (2007) paper and provides identical thresholds to those from the National Marine Fisheries Service (NMFS) (2018) guidance for marine mammals (although describing marine mammal categories slightly differently).